Priyanshu1-62/iNoteBook-Server/README.md

 ### 🗺️ Backend architecture overview
  - This is a Express-based server for iNoteBook web application and handles API requests for authentication, authorization, and notes management.
- - The project follows modular file structure, with Mongoose Schemas and Route handlers spereated w.r.t their rolers for better maintainability and scalability.
+ - The project follows modular file structure.
+Mongoose Schemas and Route handlers are spereated w.r.t their roles for better maintainability and scalability.
  - Auth endpoint includes route handlers for Signup, Login, GetUser, Refreshing sessions, Logout and RememberMe.
 Notes module includes routes handlers for Create, Read, Update and Delete operations (CRUD).
  -  Many security practices have been incoorporated in order to sanitize user input, validate input while masking any extra info from brute-force attackers, provide necessaary alert and error messeges, and authorize user with robust JSON web token system coupled with http-only cookies.
  - The server communicates with database (MongoDB Atlas) using Mongoose, a powerful Object Data Modelling (ODM) library.